luxzg/WSL2-fixes/networkingMode=bridged.md

 - If you've been stuck on W10 (like me) for a year waiting for something to happen - stop waiting!
 - Not to promote any external tools, but MS did it to themselves:
  	- https://pureinfotech.com/rufus-create-bootable-windows-11-22h2-usb/
-- This link will tell you where to get Rufus, how to use it to download Windows 11 ISO, how to create bootable USB stick, and how to remove the 4GB, Secure Boot, TPM and CPU model limitations (see the section about unsupported hardware)
+- This link will tell you where to get Rufus, how to use it to download Windows 11 ISO, how to create bootable USB stick, and how to remove the 4GB, Secure Boot, TPM and CPU model limitations (see their section about unsupported hardware)
 - Then you can use this USB to either boot fresh install, or run the installer from that USB from inside Windows 10 for an in-place upgrade
 - There's some more work for when language of W10 and W11 installation differ, if you stumble upon that msg me, those instructions are beyond the scope of this overal tutorial